 If you have an International Driving Permit, there are still some important things you need to know before you pick up your car:

-If you want to rent a car in New Zealand but your driver's licence is not in English, you will still need to carry your original driver licence along with an accurate English translation.
-You can use an accredited translation service approved by the NZ Transport Agency.
-Note that for car rentals in Australia, the driver's licence translations will only be accepted if they are translated and approved by a National Accreditation Authority for Translators and Interpreters (NAATI) and signed by the translator.
+You can use an accredited translation service approved by the New Zealand Transport Agency.
+For rental car in New Zealand, the driver licence translation will only be accepted if it is performed and approved by a National Accreditation Authority for Translators and Interpreters (NAATI) and signed by the translator.